orbs-network/boyarin/README.md

 `--timeout` timeout for provisioning all virtual chains (duration: 1s, 1m, 1h, etc)

+`--auto-update` enables boyar binary auto update (default false)

+`shutdown-after-update` the process shuts down after automatic update is performed and **DOES NOT** restart; recommended to be used with an external process manager (default false)

 `--version` show version, git commit and Docker API version

 ### SSL options